niborb/appmon/README.md

     database_password =

 2.3
 Open your console/terminal.
-And go to the folder where you have installed AppMon (for instance /var/www/Appmon)
+And go to the directory where you have installed AppMon (for instance /var/www/Appmon)

     cd /var/wwww/AppMon/web